dickloraine/pandoc_styles_graph/src/graph/README.md

 The images are saved in the current folder by default.
 This can be changed in the metadata with `engine-image-folder`, where engine is the engine that should use that folder.
 The image format is per default png, but can be changed for some engines.
 All images get a class with the name of the engine to make styling possible.
 Images can get a caption with the caption attribute.

+You can give the path to each tool in the metadata with `tool-path`, if it isn't in the path.

 Here is an example of a mermaid graph with custom width and a caption.
 Transparent background and the image folder are set in the metadata:

     ---